rackerlabs/design-system/_docs/principles/accessibility.md

 The contrast between text and its background impacts the readability of a document.
 If the color contrast is too low, users with low vision or contrast sensitivity have difficulty reading the text.

-To ensure that text is readable, Helix adheres to the accessibility standards defined by [WCAG](https://www.w3.org/TR/WCAG21/).
+To ensure that text is readable, Helix adheres to the [WCAG 2.1 accessibility standards](https://www.w3.org/WAI/WCAG21/quickref/?showtechniques=143#contrast-minimum) for color contrast..
 These standards are based on contrast ratios calculated from text size, text color, and background color.

 - Small text should have a contrast ratio of at least 4.5:1 against its background color.
-- Large text, which is considered 14px bold text or, at a minimum, 18px regular text, should have a contrast ratio of at least 3:1.
+- Large text, which is considered 14px bold or 18px regular (at minimum), should have a contrast ratio of at least 3:1.

 {% endcolumn %}